Best Canned Meats To Add To Your Survival Pantry

 This sterilization process provides consistent products with a nearly indefinite storage life.

-Note: This is true as long as the can remains intact and stored at a stable “room temperature” range.
+Note: This is true as long as the can remains intact and stored at stable “room temperatures”.

 2. Preservation

-And room temperature storage means you don’t have to rely on refrigeration!
+And room temperature storage means NOT rely on refrigeration!

-So if the power goes out, your canned goods will remain suitable for years or even decades.
+So even if the power goes out, these goods will remain safe to consume.

-This extension is especially true if you push the “best by” dates!
+This is especially true if you push past the “best by” dates!

 3. Convenience